Pomax/arduino-midi-recorder/README.md

 That might do more than you thought, so let's look at what's happening.

 First, we want to check whether any MIDI activity has happened during the program loop, but we _don't_ want to check that 32,150 times each second.
-So, instead, we set up some standard code to check every 400 milliseconds, where we check whether the difference between the `lastTime` (which is the microsecond timestamp for the last MIDI event) and the current `micros()` value is more than 2 minutes, counted in microseconds.
-If it is, then we're just idling and we can restart the Arduino to start a new file.
-However, we don't want to create a million (or, hundreds, since we only allow 999 files in this program) files that are all 29 bytes long because they contain the boilerplate MIDI code but nothing else, so if the Arduino has been idling _without_ any MIDI event having been seen yet, we delete the currently open file first, so that when the Arduino restarts, it will create "the same file" and it'll be as if we've hit rewind on the current file, rather than having restarted.
+So, instead, we set up some standard code to check every 400 milliseconds, where we check whether the difference between the `lastTime` (which is the millisecond timestamp for the last MIDI event) and the current `millis()` value is more than 2 minutes, counted in milliseconds.
+If it is, and we've already been recording MIDI events, then we're just idling and we can restart the Arduino so that we're "working" in a new file rather than writing multiple sessions to the same file with huge silences in between.
+Of course, if we've not recorded any MIDI events yet, we just do nothing: the first event we'll write "starts the clock", so we never have any "leading silence" in our MIDI file =)

-Also note that we're closing our file before we reset: as long as our file handle is open, the actual on-disk state is _unknown_ and it's entirely possible for our SD card to show a 0 byte file, so we want to explicitly close the file handle before we reset.
-This is also why you're seeing that `file.flush()`, which runs (without closing the file) if we're not resetting: we want to make sure that the on-disk file is kept reasonably in sync with the data we've been recording, keeping the SD controller's file buffer nice and small.
+Also note that we're closing our file before we reset: while we're already flushing any in-memory file data to disk every 400 milliseconds, it's always good form to close a file handle when you can.

 Finally, there's the `resetArduino()` "function".
-This doesn't look like any function you've seen, and is really not so much a normal function as an exploit of the Arduino chipset's watchdog: we're intentionally doing something illegal, which causes the Arduino to reset!
+This doesn't look like any function you've seen, and is really not so much a normal function as "an exploit of the Arduino chipset's watchdog": we're intentionally doing something illegal, which would normally cause a crash.
+However, rather than crashing, the Arduino has a watchdog that restarts the Arduino when it sees a crash, so your board is always either in a working state, or coming online.
 There are a million ways to make C++ code do something illegal, but in this case we're defining a function pointer that tries to execute whatever's in memory address 0.
-That's _incredibly wrong_ and so when we execute that call, the Arduino goes "WHAT?
-NO!" and reboots.
+That's _incredibly wrong_ and so when we execute that call, the Arduino goes "Whoa, wait, what?
+ERK!" and then restarts.
 It's delightfully effective.

 ### A final helper script